 Since then, we’ve actually made pretty good progress in getting the country back on track, largely down to our strong COVID containment strategies.
 GDP has bounced back by 6.5% since the pandemic and 93% of jobs lost during COVID have recovered.

-The federal government has pledged to spend its way out of our economic troubles, continuing on a similar philosophical trajectory that saw us through the pandemic when cash was pumped to individuals and businesses struggling to cope.
+The federal government has pledged to spend its way out of our economic troubles, continuing on a similar philosophical trajectory that saw us through the pandemic when cash was pumped to individuals and businesses struggled to cope.

 Assistance for working families